WHaasNY/LegioCluster/README.md

 - add_species.py  allows users to modify the pipeline to analyze additional bacterial species.
 Requires at least one reference genome (FASTA file) for that species.

 ### Authors:
-Wolfgang Haas, Pascal Lapierre, and Kimberlee A. Musser Wadsworth Center, New York State Department of Health, Albany NY, USA
+Wolfgang Haas, Pascal Lapierre, and Kimberlee A. Musser; Wadsworth Center, New York State Department of Health, Albany NY, USA

 ### Acknowledgements: